Area 51

 Nevada, NV

-The area commonly known as Area 51—officially Homey Airport (KXTA) or Groom Lake—is a highly classified United States Air Force facility located in the desert of southern Nevada.
-The site is the focus of a lot of conspiracy theories relating to UFOs and aliens and has become a tourist attraction, despite being a restricted area.
+The area commonly known as Area 51, or more officially as Homey Airport (KXTA) or Groom Lake, is a highly classified United States Air Force facility located in the remote desert of southern Nevada.
+The mysterious site is the focus of a lot of conspiracy theories relating to UFOs and aliens, and it’s become quite the tourist attraction—despite being a heavily restricted area.

 The basics